Goreli/DKMCPPM/20191112/perm_gen/readme.md

 1. Set the language standard to c++17;
 2. Let the c++ compiler know the locations of include areas: ../..
 3. Switch precompiled headers off;
-4. Set the Command Line Arguments in the Debugging section to "Hello World!".
+4. Set the Command Line Arguments in the Debugging section to "Hello World".
 Make sure to include the double quoting marks.

 ## Roadmap